mtso/Splash/README.md

 Xcode 7.3.1, iOS 9.0+

 ## Requirements
-Uses AFNetworking Framework
+Uses the AFNetworking and Kingfisher frameworks

-## Temp Instructions
-1. Pull repo
-2. run `carthage bootstrap`